SchlammSpringer/pokedex-slides/slides.md

 <br />

-> The Svelte implementation of TodoMVC weighs 3.6kb zipped.
-For comparison, React plus ReactDOM without any app code
+> The Svelte implementation of TodoMVC weighs 3.6kb zipped. <br />
+> For comparison, React plus ReactDOM without any app code
 > weighs about 45kb zipped. <br />
 >It takes about 10x as long for the browser just to evaluate React as it does for Svelte to be
 > up and running with an interactive TodoMVC.